grpc-ecosystem/go-grpc-middleware/retry/DOC.md

     // contains filtered or unexported fields
 }
 ```
-callOption is a grpc.CallOption that is local to grpc_retry.
+CallOption is a grpc.CallOption that is local to grpc_retry.

 ### <a name="Disable">func</a> [Disable](./options.go#L40)
 ``` go